-- All the three are the products of the remains of prehistoric organisms.
+- All three are the products of the remains of prehistoric organisms.

 - All are formed during the time of millions of years by the natural process of anaerobic decomposition, pressure, and temperature.

-- A lower amount of all the three provides a tremendous amount of energy.
+- A lower amount of all three provides a tremendous amount of energy.

 - All are largely utilized as a fuel source in the world for the generation of energy.